-During our 2008 fiscal year following our initial public offering in November 2008, our Board of Directors and compensation committee each held one meeting, each of which were attended by all Board and committee members, respectively.
-During our 2008 fiscal year prior to our initial public offering, our Board of Directors held seven meetings and acted by written consent one time.
-With respect to those seven meetings, each director, other than Mr. Dorman, attended more than 75% of such meetings that were held during each director's time of service, and each of our directors attended at least 75% of the aggregate number of the meetings of the board committees on which such director serves.
-We do not have a formal policy regarding attendance of our directors at annual meetings of our stockholders, but we do encourage each of our directors to attend annual meetings of our stockholders.
+During our 2009 fiscal year, our Board of Directors held nine meetings and acted by written consent three times.
+With respect to those nine meetings, each director attended more than 75% of such meetings that were held during each director's time of service, and each of our directors attended at least 75% of the aggregate number of the meetings of the board committees on which such director serves.
+We do not have a formal policy regarding attendance of our directors at annual meetings of our stockholders, but we do encourage each of our directors to attend.
+Six of our seven directors attended our 2009 annual meeting.